Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: Introduction

 \section{Introduction}

-In this paper, we solve the Yamabe equation on small domains $(\Omega, g)$ in $\R^n$ equipped with a Riemannian metric $g$.
+In this paper, we solve the Yamabe equation on small domains $\Omega$ inside a compact Riemannian manifold $(M,g)$.
 We introduce an iterative method developed for hyperbolic operators \cite{Hintz}, \cite{HVasy} and elliptic operators \cite{Xu}, with a long history in PDE theory dating back to \cite{Moser1, Moser2}.
-This local solution will be applied in forthcoming papers by the second author to global settings including closed manifolds, manifolds with boundary, and certain noncompact manifolds.
+Our method is different from the usual Euler-Lagrange approach to the Yamabe problem.

 For a brief history, in 1960 Yamabe proposed the following generalization of the classical uniformization theorem for surfaces:

 {\bf The Yamabe Conjecture.} {\it Given a compact Riemannian manifold $ (M, g) $ of dimension $ n \geqslant 3 $, there exists a metric conformal to $ g $ with constant scalar curvature.}